ConstruKction/Yet-Another-Booru-Getter/README.md

 - Works with more than two tags at a time for Danbooru without the need for an account.
 Note however that the operation is much slower when querying more than two tags at a time due to Danbooru API limitations (must complete query within 3s or else timeout, so the downloader has to retry quite often).
+- Can use user account for Zerochan.
+You need to fill out your z_id and z_hash in zerochan.json.
+You can find them in your Zerochan cookies.

 ## Usage/Examples